White dwarfs as a probe of exceptionally light QCD axions: Conclusions

 \section{Conclusions}

 The mass-radius relationship of white dwarfs is well-understood and has been observationally tested with increasing accuracy in recent years.
 We showed how light QCD axions change the structure of WDs, thus predicting the presence of a gap.
 We used existing data to place novel bounds on their parameter space.
+We stress that the bounds arising from the existence of a new ground state accessible in white dwarfs, and the corresponding gap in radii, are qualitatively very different than the strategy proposed in Ref. \cite{Hook:2017psm}, which relies on the change of the properties of nuclei, and the corresponding change in X-ray emission, when a (lighter) QCD axion is displaced to $\theta=\pi$ \cite{Ubaldi:2008nf}.

 The QCD axion generically predicts a non-derivative coupling to nucleons.
 At finite baryon density this coupling can destabilize the axion from its in-vacuum minimum.
 If sourced, the non-zero axion expectation value reduces the mass of nucleons.
 For a large region of the parameter space, this leads to a new ground state of matter, which has less energy per particle than infinitely separated nucleons.
 If accessible in WDs, this drastically changes their $M\,$-$\,R$ relation.
 Since the axion is sourced by the WD, this does not rely on the axion contributing to the dark matter relic abundance.